musikito/Python-Snips/README.md

 # python

 Here we will find most commons snippets for Python.
-Some algorithms, and functions to do samll stuff.
+Some algorithms, and functions to do small stuff.